 - Kittens will be age-appropriately vaccinated.
 This means they may not receive a Rabies vaccination if they are aged under 12-weeks-old.
 The adopters of these kittens should establish care with a veterinarian to complete the vaccination series.

-- Kittens up to 4 months of age are eligible for this program.
+- Kittens up to four months of age are eligible for this program.

 How Is It Different From Our Keep The Mom Program?

-- Both programs offer free spay/neuter, vaccination, and deworming services to mom and kittens, once the kittens reach 2 lbs.
+- Both programs offer free spay/neuter, vaccination, and deworming services to mom and kittens, once the kittens reach two pounds.